 Whom do I call to change the schools to which I am sending scores or to add more schools?

-You may add schools to your list at any time by logging into your account at admission.erblearn.org or by calling the AABL Operations Office at 1-800-446-0320.
+You may add schools to your list at any time by logging into your account at admission.erblearn.org or by calling the AABL Operations Office.
 Please consider your list of schools carefully.
 A school may only be removed from your list up until the child tests.

 My child is ill.
 What do I do?

 If your child is sick, you should use your best judgment as AABL strives for optimal testing conditions for each child.
 A child may not test more than once in a six-month period.
-Therefore, if you need to postpone testing due to illness, please call the AABL Operations Office at 1-800-446-0320 as soon as possible.
+Therefore, if you need to postpone testing due to illness, please contact the AABL Operations Office as soon as possible.

 My child cannot go to the test that day and I need to change the test date.
 What do I do?